-Since 1991, the Miami Marlins baseball club, whose logo reflects the region’s popularity, has been the foundation of the International League of the 1950s.
+Since 1991, the Miami Marlins baseball club, whose logo reflects the region’s popularity, has been the foundation of the International League.
 The color palette symbolizes Florida’s cultural diversity, while the graphics honor the region’s sports history, paying tribute to the Cuban “Sugar Kings.”

 The Miami Marlins are a professional baseball club from the USA that has competed in MLB since 2000.
 They are part of the National League’s East division, established in 1993.
 The team is based in Miami, Florida.

-Though the team was founded in 1993, it first appeared in the National League in 1993, marking the official documentation of its emergence in baseball.
+Though the team was founded in 1993, it first appeared in the National League in 1993, marking its official emergence in baseball.
 The team’s founder is Wayne Huizenga, CEO of Blockbuster Entertainment Corporation.
 He acquired the club as an expansion franchise for $95 million.

-1998, the entrepreneur sold the team to John W. Henry, who controlled it until 2002.
+In 1998, the entrepreneur sold the team to John W. Henry, who controlled it until 2002.
 Then, the “Miami Marlins” became the property of Jeffrey Loria.
-A few years later (in 2018), he concluded a deal to transfer the franchise to a group of individuals – Bruce Sherman, Michael Jordan, and Derek Jeter.
-They remain their owners to this day.
+A few years later (in 2018), he concluded a deal to transfer the franchise to a group of individuals, including Bruce Sherman, Michael Jordan, and Derek Jeter.
+They remain the property of their owners to this day.

-The name Marlins immediately appeared with the club.
+The name Marlins immediately came to mind when thinking of the club.
 It’s an old name from the Major League, a historical reference to 1950s International League baseball, and associated with the popular fish.
-Even after the team’s rebranding, it remained unchanged, even after Wayne Huizenga intended to use a different style and color—pink flamingo—at the beginning of its career.
+Even after the team’s rebranding, it remained unchanged, despite Wayne Huizenga’s intent to use a different style and the color pink flamingo at the beginning of its career.
 The Major League insisted on the marlin image, suggesting a proprietary color palette.

 Meaning and History

 No matter how many times the logo was revised, the colors and main elements always remained unchanged, revolving around the silver shade of the ocean dweller.
 At the end of 2011, a large letter “M” appeared in the graphic symbolism, and the black details disappeared.
-In the 2012-2016 versions, the word “MIAMI” was already present, executed in dark letters of the same size, without serifs.
+In the 2012-2016 versions, the word “MIAMI” was already present, set in dark, sans-serif letters of the same size.

-The Miami Marlins team is relatively young, as it emerged in 1993.
+The Miami Marlins are relatively young, having emerged in 1993.
 Marlins representatives chose these colors for the logo because they symbolize Florida’s cultural diversity.
 The same style of drawing and font was previously encountered in Latin American culture and minor league teams in the 1950s.
-The team’s executive director, Jeter, also participated in developing the logo.
+The team’s executive director, Jeter, also helped develop the logo.
 “We tried to capture the diversity of the Miami region,” he said in an interview.
 “We listened to our fans, and it took a lot of time to create the perfect multicultural logo.”

 What is Miami Marlins?

 It’s a professional baseball team competing in Major League Baseball.
 It’s part of the National League and competes in the Eastern Division.
 The club was founded in 1993.
 Its home stadium is LoanDepot Park.
-The franchise is notable as one of the two MLB representatives that have never won a divisional champion title.
+The franchise is notable as one of the two MLB franchises that have never won a divisional championship.
 However, it was the first to win the World Series as a wild card.

 1993 – 2011

 Until 2011, the team was called the Florida Marlins.
-Their first logo, presented in July 1991, consisted of a mackerel swimming through a silver circle with the inscription “Florida Marlins.”
+Their first logo, introduced in July 1991, featured a mackerel swimming through a silver circle with the inscription “Florida Marlins.”
 In the background, a classic white baseball can be seen.

 2012 – 2016